Create a project

 Access

-The third tab, Access, is also very important.
-Projects are about collaboration.
-Here's where you can invite other colleagues to work with you on the project.
+The Access tab makes it possible for you to invite other colleagues to work with you on the project.
 Click Add User and select a User and Permission:

 Deployments